DataBiosphere/bond/README.md

 ## Production Deployment Checklist

+When doing a production deployment, each step of the checklist must be performed.

+### Production Deployment Preparation

 - [ ] When the latest code passes tests in CircleCI, it is tagged `dev_tests_passed_[timestamp]` where `[timestamp]` is the epoch time when the tag was created.
 Confirm that this tag was created for the commit you wish to deploy.
 - [ ] Create and push a new [semver](https://semver.org/) tag for this same commit.
 You should look at the existing tags